 JRPGs communicate with the player via textboxes.
-From the contents of a chest found at end of a forgotten dungeon to the ominious words of the games antagonist; it's the humble textbox that's used to deliver each message.
-It's worth getting them right!
+From the contents of a chest at end of a dungeon to the ominious words of the games antagonist; it's the humble textbox that delivers each message.
+During your game players will interact with many textboxes, so it's worth getting them right!

 There are broadly two categories of textbox: